0xRick/0xRick.github.io/_posts/2019-8-3-fortune.md

 print "[*] Password : " + password
 ```
-#### The only thing left is to give the right key, I tried the other hashes I got from the database as a key and `bob`'s hash worked :
+<br> The only thing left is to give the right key, I tried the other hashes I got from the database as a key and `bob`'s hash worked :
 ```
 $pbkdf2-sha512$25000$z9nbm1Oq9Z5TytkbQ8h5Dw$Vtx9YWQsgwdXpBnsa8BtO5kLOdQGflIZOQysAy7JdTVcRbv/6csQHAJCAIJT9rLFBawClFyMKnqKNL5t3Le9vg
 ```